 What is a Muhurat or Muhurta?

-Muhurat or an auspicious moment is the right moment which is usually elected to perform an important event or a ceremony without any hurdle.
+Muhurat or an auspicious moment is the right moment that is usually elected to perform an important event or a ceremony without any hurdle.

-Abhijit means victorious and muhurta means the right moment to start any important work, event or ceremony.
+The word Abhijit means victorious and muhurta means the right moment to start any important work, event, or ceremony.
 Anything done during this period makes sure that one will be successful.